Will Vinegar Help Lower Blood Sugar?

 Vinegar may also have an impact on fasting or morning blood sugar levels.
-A small study (see Resource section for link) showed that consuming vinegar at bedtime with 1 oz of cheese resulted in a 4% reduction in fasting blood sugar the following morning in individuals with Type 2 diabetes.
+A small study showed that consuming vinegar at bedtime with 1 oz of cheese resulted in a 4% reduction in fasting blood sugar the following morning in individuals with Type 2 diabetes.
 The theory being that the acetic acid in vinegar had an effect on internal glucose production.

 So what type of vinegar is best?
 Most of the research has been conducted on apple cider vinegar which is made from the juice of fermented apples.
 It contains 7 calories and 2g of carbohydrate per tablespoon.

 How much vinegar?
 Try 1-2 tablespoons of diluted vinegar with water, 2 times a day with meals.
 Take the vinegar at the beginning of a meal (or incorporate it into the meal) to see how it impacts post meal blood sugars.
 Consume with 1 oz of cheese before bed to see how it may impact fasting blood sugar levels the following morning.

 We don't know for sure.
 The research studies conducted consisted of small sample sizes.
 Thus more research is needed to determine if vinegar is an effective adjunct therapy to the gold standard of diet, exercise and medication management of blood sugars in Type 2 diabetes.

 Blood sugar regulation is extremely complicated and very individualized.
 If you are curious about adding vinegar to your prescribed diabetes plan, make sure to consult your doctor first.